Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-amazing-games-to-learn-css.md

 - [100 days of CSS](https://100dayscss.com/)
 - [CSS Challenges](https://css-challenges.com/)

-All these websites have a particular example you have to recreate most efficiently most of the time.
+These websites have a particular example you must recreate most efficiently most of the time.

 There are some excellent communities around these websites, and you'll have fun solving them.